Frequently Asked Questions

 Your project should not entail payment to a program provider who charges a fee to set-up your service project.
 You may contact an organization individually to learn about service opportunities.
 Many organizations actively recruit volunteers and interns.

-What does the fellowship cover?
+What does the Fellowship cover?

 The Christianson Fellowship is intended to cover your living expenses while abroad and contributing to a service project.
 This includes housing, meals, and local transport.
 You may also include associated costs, such as transport to and from your project location, passport and visa costs, and travel medical insurance.

-The fellowship does not cover mid-service trips home.
+The Fellowship does not cover mid-service trips home.

-How many fellowships are awarded each cycle?
+How many Fellowships are awarded each cycle?

-The number of fellowships awarded varies, depending on the quality of applications received.
-The Fellowship Selection Committee carefully reviews each fellowship application and strives to provide funding to as many projects that meet the requirements and align with our mission to further international understanding and cultural awareness.
+The number of Fellowships awarded varies, depending on the quality of applications received.
+The Fellowship Selection Committee carefully reviews each Fellowship application and strives to provide funding to as many projects that meet the requirements and align with our mission to further international understanding and cultural awareness.

 Can my project be part of my academic program?

-No. The fellowship does not support independent research projects or academic study abroad programs.
+No. The Fellowship does not support independent research projects or academic study abroad programs.
 Projects must not be part of a degree requirement or for class credit.

 If my project or length of stay changes, do I need to inform InterExchange?

 Yes.
-The Fellowship Selection Committee will review this information to determine any impact on the original fellowship determination.
+The Fellowship Selection Committee will review this information to determine any impact on the original Fellowship determination.

-What are the completion report requirements?
+What are the content requirements?

 What are you looking for in applicants?